jameswhoughton/tebex-tech-task/README.md

 ## Validation

-The controller method uses a form request (`ProfileLookupRequest`) to validate the type.
-Validation of the other parameters is handled within each strategy (as they are really parameters for the external request).
+The controller method uses a form request (`ProfileLookupRequest`) to validate the type and the presence of either the id or username.
+Service specific validation of the id/username is handled within each strategy (as they are really parameters for the external request).

 ## Errors